Adele Hauwai

 She is the CEO and Board Member for Te Tiakai Ora - Healing Innovation Hub.
 This Māori-led charity aims to promote holistic mental health and well-being through indigenous approaches that rethink mental health for better long-term outcomes.
 They offer an adventure-based indigenous therapy retreat that helps individuals face emotional issues, addictions, and other challenges.
 In 2022, they were the recipients of the Māori Community Suicide Prevention Fund, enabling them to deliver a retreat for whānau in Kirikiriroa.

 She is also the CEO and Founder of Hauora Kainga, trading as GLOBE DOMES – a social enterprise designed to provide housing and job opportunities in the housing space with a creative therapy approach.
-Her organisation is working alongside Maaori land shareholders to help utilise Maori land to house vulnerable families – even families involved in domestic violence & poverty traumas.
+Her organisation is working alongside Maori land shareholders to help utilise Maori land to house vulnerable families – even families involved in domestic violence & poverty traumas.
 This organisation has also expanded into Australia – GLOBE DOMES AUSTRALIA PTY LTD. Adele also took part in the Female Founders Forward Accelerator programme 2023.

 Links: